Jason Welch

-Jason Michael Welch (born November 2, 1989, in Walnut Creek, California) is an American amateur wrestler.
-As a high school wrestler at Las Lomas High School in Walnut Creek, California, Welch was the 13th wrestler ever to win 3 state championships.
+Jason Michael Welch (born November 2, 1989) is an American former wrestler.
+As a high school wrestler at Las Lomas High School in Walnut Creek, California, Welch was the 13th wrestler ever to win 3 California state championships.
 In 2008, Welch graduated and signed with Northwestern University in Evanston, Illinois.
-Welch is a four-time national qualifier and in 2011, became an NCAA All-American.
-He is a three-time All-American.
+Welch was a four-time national qualifier and a three-time NCAA All-American.